forexample7/Creative-Programmimng-2021-fall/README.md

-# week2 homework
+# Creative Programming homework
 processing work

-A rotating sphere with multiple direcitonal and point light on.
+A place to upload all the course work of Creative Programming

-Trying to imitate the appearance of earth and generate a focus light on it.
+Open to all the comments and suggestions